paths-erc/docs/handbook/manuscripts.md

 ### Dating

 #### SOURCE FOR DATING
 - Used to further qualify the type of dating.
-Available sources are: `colophon`, `palaeography`, `prosopography` and `related manuscripts` in case a manuscript is part of a (well) datable group of manuscripts.
+Available sources are: `colophon`, `palaeography`, `prosopography`, `related manuscripts`, `archaeological data` and `contents` in case a manuscript is part of a (well) datable group of manuscripts.
-- DB id: `chronofrom`
+- DB id: `datingsource`

 #### FROM
 - Lower chronological limit (year) of the codicological unit, to be expressed in years.
 Negative values are used for BCE dating